 It wasn’t out of mockery or fear that I played this game.
 In a way, I considered it an adventure: a child’s simplified method of understanding a world of experiences greater than her own.
 I had a trust that said “Everything in life will be okay.”

 Of course, life hits back hard with frightening close calls – dog bites, bike wrecks, lip stitches, staph infections, broken ankles, skin disease.
 (Yes, I have experienced them all.)
 Childhood faith remains, but is nonetheless shaved thin by the time we reach adulthood.
 Reality can be trust’s biggest bully.

 The new year approaches, and I’m looking toward more life changes than I’ve experienced in over a decade.
-Much of it is joyful and exciting – now engaged and moving toward a wedding and life together, my man pursuing teacher certification for hopefully expanded career opportunities.
+Much of it is joyful and exciting – now engaged and moving toward a wedding and life together, pursuing my teacher certification.
+I’ve also read eCom babes reviews and will be taking the online course for hopefully expanded career opportunities.
 But with it all comes that dreadful feeling of…the unknown.

 Walking blind through the hallway, past the stairs.

 It’s not much of a game anymore.
 I’m no longer interested in understanding experiences greater than what I’ve known.
 How about we play pillow fort instead?
 That’s cozy…soft…protected.

 But then, every time I make my emotional mountains bigger than they should be, a gentle reminder comes from the Holy Spirit: “Everything in life will be okay.”

 “Consider it pure joy, my brothers and sisters, when you face trials of many kinds, because you know that the testing of your faith produces perseverance.
 Let perseverance finish its work so that you may be mature and complete, not lacking anything.” – James 1:2-4